Project update

 In May 2024, the Victorian Government announced that a new primary school would be built at 299 Williamstown Road Port Melbourne.

-The school will open for the 2026 school year, helping to meet the needs of the growing population in Port Melbourne and the Wirraway Precinct of Fishermans Bend.
+The construction of the school by the VSBA is well underway and is due to open in stages from the 2026 school year; helping to meet the needs of the growing population in Port Melbourne and the Wirraway Precinct of Fishermans Bend.
+Visit the VSBA website for updates on the construction of the Narrarrang Primary School here

-To support the delivery of the new school, the City of Port Phillip is working with the Department of Transport and Planning and the Victorian School Building Authority to make local street upgrades to ensure safe and easy access for students.
+To support the delivery of the new school, the City of Port Phillip is working with DTP and VSBA to make local street upgrades to ensure safe and easy access for students.
+This includes:

 About the precinct